bevyengine/rfcs/rfcs/45-stageless.md

 ### Schedule unsatisfiability

-Schedules can be unsatisfiable for several reasons:
+Currently there is only one way in which a schedule can be unsatisfiable:

-1. The graph of label ordering constraints contains a cycle.
+1. The graph of ordering constraints contains a cycle.

-   1. Each label is treated as a node, and each type of ordering constraint is treated as the same type of edge.
-2. The cached schedule graph contains a cycle.
+However, this list is likely to expand over time.

 ### Change detection